Loss of rights of appeal for extended family members on Residence Card - Sala (EFMs: Right of Appeal) UKUT 00411 (IAC)

-The Upper Tribunal have now ruled that because extended family members of a qualified EEA national are not automatically entitled to a residence card, there is accordingly, no right of appeal against a decision from the Home Office to refuse to issue the residence card.
+The Upper Tribunal has now ruled that because extended family members of a qualified EEA national are not automatically entitled to a residence card, there is accordingly, no right of appeal against a decision from the Home Office to refuse to issue the residence card.

-Under European law, an EEA national who is exercising treaty rights (i.e. as a worker, job-seeker, self-employed, student or self-sufficient) or has obtained permanent residence in the UK is able bring their family members to join them in the country or apply for them to remain in the UK.
+Under European law, an EEA national who is exercising treaty rights (i.e. as a worker, job-seeker, self-employed, student or self-sufficient) or has obtained permanent residence in the UK is able to bring their family members to join them in the country or apply for them to remain in the UK.

 Regulation 8 of the EEA Regulations 2006 defines an extended family member to be a person who is not a 'direct' or 'immediate' family member as set out in Regulation 7 and includes 'durable' partners of EEA nationals, relatives who were and continue to be dependent/part of the EEA national's household, a relative who provides personal care to an EEA national who strictly requires such care and dependent relatives who would meet the requirements under the equivalent requirements in the Immigration Rules.